CastroForGeorgia/GA-5/_posts/2025-01-01-growing-up-in-the-middle.md

 image: '/images/civil-rights-equality.webp'
 ---

 I’ve often felt like I grew up in the middle—between cultures, identities, and ideologies.
-My family’s roots in Mexico and my wife’s family that spans both radically feminist and conservative Trump-supporting members created a dynamic, often challenging environment.
+My family’s roots in Mexico and my wife’s family that spans both feminists and conservative Trump-supporting members created a dynamic, often challenging environment.

 This wasn’t a childhood where everything fit neatly into boxes.
 It was one of constant negotiation, where I had to listen, empathize, and navigate opposing views with care.
 While this sometimes left me feeling like I didn’t fully belong anywhere, it also gave me a gift: the ability to see the world from many perspectives.